All posts

 The filing deadline is April 15 (or the extended deadline of October 15 with Form 7004).
 The form requires attaching a pro-forma Form 1120, which means the preparer needs to understand both individual and corporate filing requirements.

-This is why the preparer's Form 5472 experience is the first filter, not price, not UX, not brand recognition.
+Form 5472 experience is the first filter.
+Not price, not UX, not brand recognition.

 📊